Tattooed Serpent: Death and funeral

 Le Page du Pratz describes in great detail the events surrounding the death of Tattooed Serpent, including his funeral.
-When he died, his brother, the Paramount Chief Great Sun, was so grief-stricken that he wanted to follow his brother in death by suicide.
+When he died, his brother, the Great Sun, was so grief-stricken that he wanted to follow his brother in death by suicide.
 Le Page du Pratz managed to prevent the Great Sun from doing so.

 At the funeral of Tattooed Serpent, a number of commoner class servants of the War Chief were sacrificed by garrotting, following the Natchez custom.
 According to Le Page du Pratz, two of his wives, one of his sisters (La Glorieuse), his first warrior, his doctor, his head servant and the servant's wife, his nurse, and a craftsman of war clubs all chose to die and be interred with him, as well as several old women.
 An infant was sacrificed, strangled by his parents.
 These retainers had their faces painted red and were drugged with large doses of nicotine or Jimson weed before their deaths.

 During the funeral procession, the chief's body was carried to the temple on a litter made of cane matting and cedar poles.
 The temple was located on top of a low platform mound.
 The retainers were ritually strangled at the temple.

 Tattooed Serpent was buried in a trench inside the temple floor, while his retainers were buried in other locations atop the mound surrounding the temple.
 After a few months time, the bodies were disinterred and their defleshed bones were stored as bundle burials in the temple.